fuzzygroup/blog/_posts/2022-07-08-rust-alternatives-to-textmate-2-the-agony-of-despair.md

 {:.center}
 [Donate Now to Pizza for Ukraine](https://www.pizzaforukraine.com/)

-**Note**: This has now appeared on Hacker News -- thank you for the upvotes; I'm very flattered.
+**Note**: This has now appeared on [Hacker News](https://news.ycombinator.com/item?id=32034893#32036250) -- thank you for the upvotes; I'm very flattered.
 I got some good information on Lapce from - maybe - the author and I've updated that.

+## Change Log
+* Updated: 2022-07-10 added Neovide, a description of each editor, github start count and more.
+Oh and this Change Log.
+Updated: 2022-07-09 updated with additional info on Lapce and Zed thanks to input from people related to those projects on Twitter (thank you)
+* Authored: 2022-07-08 in a post crash state of despair

+## Introduction

 The older I get and remain an *active* software engineer, the less accepting I am of **poor software quality**.
 I think all of us gray beards know that software crashes, generally, are a choice of the developer in terms of his: